JurajNyiri/HomeAssistant-Tapo-Control/README.md

 - C320WS

 The integration _should_ work with any other non-battery Tapo Cameras.

-Following cameras are not working:
+Battery cameras controlled via HUB are working only for control:

-- C420S2 (see here https://github.com/JurajNyiri/HomeAssistant-Tapo-Control/issues/243)
+- C420S2

 If you had success with some other model, please report it via a new issue.